David-SWUSA-RISCOS/YASDOE/docs/WhatIsARM.md

 Thumb is **NOT** ARM, Jazzle is **NOT** ARM, etc.

 ARM is a simple ISA that has been lost to the company that now maintains the name.
 ARM is what we saw with the ARMv2 (first widely available version), ARMv3, and ARMv4 implementations.
 It can be argued that ARM is still alive in the ARMv5 and ARMv6 devices, and I agree with this, while these newer ISA's have some things that border on going to far, they are still at there core ARM devices.
+ARMv7 is ARM like, though it depracates some instructions, making it not count.

 There are three classes of ARM CPU's.
 First are those that have a 24-bit PC and thus a 26 bit effective address range for Instruction acces, with the other bits of R15 being used for the current mode and flags.
 Second are those that can operate with the 24-bit PC that uses the other bits for flags and mode, though can also operate with 32-bit PC in R15 with the PSR accessed seperately.
 Third are those that can only work with a 32-bit PC that fills R15 and keeps the PSR seperate.
 These are the only ones that count as ARM.